-Outdoor events like cooking and dining, swimming and lounging, TV or movie watching or playing the latest video game are a breeze, so to speak, in an individually designed and constructed pavilion, gazebo or pergola.
+Outdoor events like cooking, dining, swimming, lounging, watching TV or movies, or playing video games, are a breeze, so to speak, in an individually designed and constructed pavilion, gazebo, or pergola.

-The choice of outdoor structure would likely be based on your individual geographical location and climate, with dry desert climates leaning to the open-sided pavilions and open-roofed pergolas; while structures in the humid, rainy, southeastern or tropical climates are often more comfortable with window screens and a water-resistant roof.
+The choice of outdoor structures is likely based on your individual geographical location and climate.
+Dry desert climates lean towards the open-sided pavilions and open-roofed pergolas; while structures in the humid, rainy, southeastern or tropical climates are often more comfortable with window screens and a water-resistant roof.

 A Victorian inspired gazebo could serve as a site for a wedding, a romantic dinner for two, or just a stop along the way on a walk with the dogs.
 A gazebo can be fitted with screens if mosquitos are a problem, and can be built at ground level with a stone, tile or hardwood floor.
 It could also be raised up a step or two, and gazebo roofs are often topped with a weather vane or small cupola.
-Filigree railings, latticework and spindles, known as ‘gingerbread,’ are normally characteristic of a gazebo as well, and they are often painted in three-or-four-color Victorian combinations.
+Filigree railings, latticework and spindles, known as ‘gingerbread,’ are normally characteristics of a gazebo as well, and they are often painted in three-or-four-color Victorian combinations.
 You can also try your hand at custom gazebo kits.